ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 For example,
 these are a sampling of the builders that ship with Sphinx:

-* A linkcheck builder that will tell you about broken URL's
+* A linkcheck builder that tells you about broken URL's
 * A builder that outputs all the things changed in the latest version of your code for a changelog
-* An XML builder that will output a representation of your documents in XML
+* An XML builder that outputs a representation of your documents in XML
 * A Man page builder that builds man pages from your documentation
-* JSON builder that will output your pages as HTML inside of JSON, with some metadata, for embedding dynamically
+* JSON builder that outputs your pages as HTML inside of JSON, with some metadata, for embedding dynamically

 Trade offs with Sphinx
 ----------------------